General Insurance

 5. Contribute to a retirement fund.

-Up to 9.5 percent of your salary goes into superannuation, depending on your income.
+Up to 12 percent of your salary goes into superannuation, depending on your income.
 If you are self-employed and earning more than $300,000 per year, 12 percent of your income will go into superannuation.
 If you have children, one way to pay less tax is to contribute to their superannuation.
 They will be able to claim a deduction for their contributions, and if you earn more than $300,000 per year, you can also claim a tax deduction.
+The Australian Prudential Regulation Authority (APRA) oversees superannuation funds in Australia and publishes annual statistics on contribution rates and fund performance.

 6. Switch insurers